Solrys/Cryptocurrencies/README.md

 * Can I quickly hand off this data for others to use?
 * What is the best way to cluster the data?
 * What is the best way to visualize my results.

+In order to complete this project, I am performing unsupervised machine learning functions on data provided CryptoCompare.